Railway roundhouse: New Zealand

+Norway

+Norway has had many roundhouses, and many still survive.
+Examples include Voss, Ål, Kongsberg on the Bergen line.
+Hamar, Otta and Oppdal on the Dovre line, Lodalen - Oslo (covered) and Egersund on the Sørland line.

 North Korea

 A roundhouse is known to exist at Manpo-Jian.

 Japan

 Roundhouses were a significant feature of Japanese railways.
 Many smaller roundhouses are still in use today as fully operational buildings on a few private and third-sector railways.

 One Japanese roundhouse that remains intact is at the Kyoto Railway Museum.
 The museum comprises a number of structures classified by the Japanese Government as 'Important Cultural Properties'.
-One of these structures is the museum roundhouse, as it is the oldest reinforced-concrete car shed extant in Japan.
+One of these structures is the museum roundhouse, the oldest reinforced concrete car shed extant in Japan.

 Poland

-The museum roundhouse in Wolsztyn, in western Poland, continues to supply steam locomotives for regular national rail services (as of 2011).
+The museum roundhouse in Wolsztyn, in western Poland, continued to supply steam locomotives for regular national rail services as of 2011.

 Portugal

 The Roundhouse at Entroncamento is home to the Portuguese National Railway Museum.